Penrith: Caravan & Motorhome Touring Guide

 If you’re coming to visit us here at Adventure Leisure Vehicles, why not explore our local area?
 You’ll find us 20 minutes south of Penrith, in a beautiful part of the country with the Lake District on one side and the Yorkshire Dales National Park on the other.
 It’s a fantastic location for those who like exploring the outdoors and a great destination for a caravan or motorhome trip.

-Things to do in and around Penrith
+Things to do in Penrith

 Discover the historical sites

 Brougham Castle, set in the meadows on the banks of the River Eamont, was abandoned around 300 years ago and has now become a charming ruin.
-You can explore spiral staircases and imagine where the many passageways used to lead.
+You can explore its spiral staircases and imagine where the many passageways used to lead.
 Not as much survives of Penrith Castle’s original structure, which was largely pulled down in the 17th century.
 However, some of the walls still reach their original height and the ruins are accessed via a footbridge across the moat.
 Richard III lived here for a while before he became king.

 There’s also the Stone Circle of Long Meg and Her Daughters, one of the finest examples of stone circles in the north of England and thought to date back to around 1500 BC.
 Long Meg is the largest of the stones and you can still see the megalithic etchings on the surface.
 Legend has it that the circle was a coven of witches who were turned into stone.